p2-inc/phasetwo-docs/docs/securing-applications/javascript.md

 title: Javascript
 ---

 Most modern applications are being built as single-page apps.
 The easiest way to secure these is with the Javascript [keycloak-js](https://www.npmjs.com/package/keycloak-js) library.
 If you are using a package manager like NPM, you can use it from there.
-If you are importing it direclty, the library is served by the server at https://app.phasetwo.io/auth/js/keycloak.js
+If you are importing it direclty, the library is served by the server at `https://{host}/auth/js/keycloak.js

 ### Example

-You must replace the `<corp-realm>` value with the account name.
+You must replace the `{host}`, `{realm}` and `{clientId}` values with those from your account.

 ```html
 <html>